jordanlevy001/Machine-Learning-Explained/README.md

 At each iteration j, one should simultaneously update the parameters: theta1, theta2, theta3, ..., theta n Updating a specific parameter prior to calculating another one on the j(th) iteration would yield the wrong implementation

-##### The Learning Rate
+#### The Learning Rate
-We should adjust the parameter alpha (the learning rate) to ensure that the gradient descent algortihm converges in a reasonable amount of time.
+We should adjust the parameter alpha (the learning rate) to ensure the gradient descent algortihm converges in a reasonable amount of time.
 Failture to converge or too much time to obtain the minimum value implies that our step size is incorrect.

+If alpha is too small, gradient descent will be very slow.

+If alpha is too large, gradient descent can overshoot the minimum.
+It may fail to converge, or even diverge.

+Gradient descent can converge to a local minimum, even with a fixed learning rate alpha.
+As gradient descent approaches a local minimum, it will automatically take smaller steps.
+So there is no need to decrease alpha over time.

 ## Machine Learning in Practice